manudragon333/qdb/Angular.md

 2.0 to 4.0 has reduced it’s bundled file size by 60%.

-# Why do you use TypeScript in Angular development
+# How do you improve performance of Angular app

-# Whats is difference b/w TS and JS

-# Will TS execute in browser

-# How's TS compiled to JS
+Use onPush change detection strategy.

 # What are the production build files.
 How to do production build.
 ng build --prod